microsoft/genaiscript/docs/src/content/docs/guides/ask-my-pdf.md

 `
 ```

 6. Right click on the pdf document in VS Code Explorer.
-Select "Run GenAIScript".
+Select `"Run GenAIScript"`.
 Select the script you just wrote.

-7. Output will be displayed in a new buffer
+7. Output will be displayed in a new document tab.